parsimonhi/animCJK/README.md

 - replace 卜 by ⺊ in decomposition of 上, 占, etc.

 2019/03/28:
-- fix bug in 12388.svg (つ kana).
+- つ: fix bug in zhKana/12388.svg

 2019/01/27:
-- various minor updates,
+- various minor updates
-- various shape and stroke order updates.
+- various shape and stroke order updates

 2018/12/16:
-- remove css calc() from svg files (poorly supported),
+- remove css calc() from svg files (poorly supported)
-- various shape and stroke order updates.
+- various shape and stroke order updates

 2018/12/14:
-- add Infinite sample,
+- add Infinite sample
-- various minor updates.
+- various minor updates

 2018/12/07:
-- add traditional hanzi for HSK 1 (197 characters),
+- add traditional hanzi for HSK 1 (197 characters)
-- rewrite all the samples,
+- rewrite all the samples
-- support of browsers that cannot animate SVG properly in samples,
+- support of browsers that cannot animate SVG properly in samples
-- various minor shape or stroke order updates,
+- various minor shape or stroke order updates
-- various other minor updates.
+- various other minor updates

 ## Licences

-In summary, you can freely redistribute and/or modify the files of this project under the terms of 3 licenses:
+In summary, you can freely redistribute and/or modify the files of this project under the terms of:
-- Arphic Public License (files prefixed by "graphics" and SVG files excepting those that are in svgsKana folder),
+- Arphic Public License (files prefixed by "graphics" and SVG files),
-- MIT license (Animated_GIF.js and codePoint.js scripts),
+- GNU Lesser General Public License (all other files).

-- GNU Lesser General Public License (all other files including SVG files that are in svgsKana folder).
+When using any of the files prefixed with "graphics" or SVG files, you need only the Arphic Public License.

 See https://github.com/parsimonhi/animCJK/blob/master/licenses/COPYING.txt for more details about licences concerning this project.